LassoSoft/LassoGuide/lasso_guide_source/language/types.rst

 Types are the fundamental data abstraction concept in Lasso 9.
 Lasso is an object-oriented language, and every piece of data is an object and every object is of a particular type.
-A type is a particular layout of data combined with a particular set of methods.
+A :dfn:`type` is a particular layout of data combined with a particular set of methods.
 Types provide a means for encapsulating data with the collection of methods designed to modify that data in predetermined ways.
-This chapter provides details about how new data types are defined and used in Lasso
-9. Topics include type definitions, member methods, data members, getters and setters, callbacks, implementable operators, inheritance, and traits.

 Defining Types
 ==============

 Before a type can be used, it must first be defined.
 Defining a type is done in the same manner as other entities (traits, methods).
-The word "define" is used, followed by the name for the type, the association operator (``=>``), and a type expression which provides the description of the type's methods and data members. ::
+The word ``define`` is used, followed by the name for the type, the association operator (``=>``), and a type expression that provides the description of the type's methods and data members. ::

    define typeName => type expression